 How much is car insurance for a 20-year-old female added to a parent’s policy?

 The average national cost of a full coverage policy for a 20-year-old female with a $500 comprehensive/collision deductible is $2,459, a $569 savings over what they would pay on their own policies.
+Car insurance costs will generally be lower for a 20-year-old female driver when added to their parent’s policy.

-As with males, adding a 20-year-old to a parent’s policy can help.
 A 20-year-old female will pay an average of $2,459 per year if added to their parent’s policy, or about $205 monthly.

 How much is car insurance for 20-year-old drivers in each state?